keyvan-amiri/PGTNet/baselines/processtransformer/README.md

-This directory includes all adjustments required for implementation of ProcessTransformer baseline.
+Here, we present our implementation of ProcessTransformer model.

-In order to replicate our experiments with cross-validation data split the implementation of **ProcessTransformer** repository should be adjusted based on the content of this  [**folder**](https://github.com/keyvan-amiri/PGTNet/tree/main/baselines/processtransformer/crossvalidation), while for holdout data split contents of this [**folder**](https://github.com/keyvan-amiri/PGTNet/tree/main/baselines/processtransformer/holdout) are relevant.
+In our pipeline, we only implemented preprocessing and holdout data split (training and inference) for seed 42.
+For cross-fold validation data split, we used three different random seeds to have fair comparison.
+If you want to use this code in other context or settings, do not remember to adjust the code.